vippsas/vipps-developers/newsletters/2020-12-newsletter.md

 ## Do you want a Slack channel? 📢

 We can set up a dedicated, temporary Slack channel to help fast-track your Vipps development.
-Email integration@vipps.no with a list of email addresses to invite, with the same people on CC.
+Email [developer@vippsmobilepay.com](mailto:developer@vippsmobilepay.com) with a list of email addresses to invite, with the same people on CC.
 We fix the rest.

 This does, unfortunately, not apply to customers using one of our